-For plant and plant products, animals, meat and poultry products, and fishery products, DA Administrative Order 9 requires a Sanitary and Phytosanitary Import Clearance (SPSIC) be issued prior to importation and functions as an import permit.
+For plant and plant products, animals, meat and poultry products, and fishery products, DA Administrative Order 9 (2010) requires a Sanitary and Phytosanitary Import Clearance (SPSIC) be issued prior to importation and functions as an import permit.
 The SPSIC replaced the earlier Veterinary Quarantine Clearance for meat and poultry products, Plant Quarantine Clearance for plant and plant products, and Fishery Quarantine Clearance for seafood and fishery products.
-An SPSIC is generally valid for 60 days from the date of issuance, though the timeframe is shorter for politically sensitive products, while DA regularly ceases to issue SPSICs during local harvest periods.
-The exported product may not be loaded at the country of origin until the SPSIC's issuance.
-The SPSIC is non-transferable and is specific to individual shipments.
+An SPSIC is generally valid for 60-90 days from the date of issuance, though the timeframe is shorter for politically sensitive products, while DA regularly suspends issuance of SPSICs during local harvest periods.
+The exported product may not be loaded at the country of origin until the SPSIC is issued.
+The SPSIC is nontransferable and is specific to individual shipments.
 The SPSIC cannot facilitate multiple shipments.
-For seafood and onions (beginning in February 2022), a Certificate of Necessity to Import (CNI) must first be presented prior to the application for the SPSIC (see Fishery Section below).
+For seafood, a Certificate of Necessity to Import (CNI) must first be presented prior to the application for the SPSIC (see Fishery Section below).